jameslovallo/ardi/README.md

 **Welcome to the Weightless Web**

-Ardi makes it easy to create reactive custom elements that work with any website or Javascript framework.
+Ardi makes it almost too easy to create reactive custom elements that work with any website or Javascript framework.

 ## Features